hexin5515/hexin.github.io/_publications/2022-05-paper-Gppt: Graph pre-training and prompt tuning to generalize graph neural networks-number-1.md

 ---
-title: "Paper Title Number 1"
+title: "Gppt: Graph pre-training and prompt tuning to generalize graph neural networks"
 collection: publications
-category: manuscripts
+category: conferences
-permalink: /publications/2022-5-8-paper-Gppt:Graph pre-training and prompt tuning to generalize graph neural networks-number-1
+permalink: /publication/2022-5-8-paper-Gppt:Graph pre-training and prompt tuning to generalize graph neural networks-number-1
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2022-05-08
 venue: 'Journal 1'